Mediatek-Cloud/MCS-Android-SDK-API-Reference/push_notifications.md

 `McsPushInstallation` wraps [Google Cloud Messaging][gcm] to enable you to send push notifications to users' mobile devices.

-If you have not installed the SDK, or you just want to make sure whether the setup is correct, check [MCS Android Tutorial Doc - Get Push Notification][sdk-tutorial-notif].
+If you have not installed the SDK, or you just want to make sure whether the setup is correct, check [Get Push Notification - MCS Android Tutorial][sdk-tutorial-notif].

 ## Requirement